‘Bold And The Beautiful’ Spoilers: Steffy Worries About Hope Obsessing Over Her Baby

 — Bold & The Beautiful (@BandB_CBS) February 8, 2019

-After spending some time talking, the baby finally woke and Hope rushed to her bedroom.
+After spending some time talking, the baby finally woke — and Hope rushed to her bedroom.
 Once she was there, she sat on the rocking chair and spoke to her, cradling her close.
 Little did she know that Steffy and Liam heard everything she said via the baby monitor.
-She told Phoebe that she lost her own daughter but for some reason she forgot all her pain when she looked at her.
+She told Phoebe that she lost her own daughter, but for some reason she forgot all her pain when she looked at her.

-Liam and Steffy were shocked by Hope’s word and it was clear that they were concerned if Hope’s feelings for the baby were healthy.
+Liam and Steffy were shocked by Hope’s words, and it was clear that they were concerned as to whether Hope’s feelings for the baby were healthy.
 Liam turned the monitor off before Hope said “I love you” to Phoebe.

 Bold and the Beautiful spoilers indicate that Steffy will be worried that Hope is becoming too attached to her daughter.
-She does not want Hope to form an unhealthy attachment to the child which will cause both of them damage in the long run.
-Steffy wants to enforce boundaries to protect both Hope and Phoebe so that they can enjoy their time together.
+She does not want Hope to form an unhealthy attachment to the child, one which will cause both of them damage in the long run.
+Steffy wants to enforce boundaries to protect both Hope and Phoebe, so that they can enjoy their time together.

 ???????????? #BoldandBeautiful pic.twitter.com/J5nVQjES5f